Surgery to Treat Mesh Complications

-Most patients who need surgery to treat pain after mesh hernia repair are experiencing damage to the nerves, shrinkage of the mesh, and scarring of the spermatic cord.
-All these components of the pain have to be treated to provide full relief.
+Most patients who need surgery are experiencing damage to the nerves, shrinkage of the mesh, and scarring of the spermatic cord.
+All these components of the disaster have to be treated to provide full relief.

-Finally, any hernia that is caused by removal the mesh should be repaired without mesh.
+Finally, any hernia that is caused by removing the mesh should be repaired without mesh.

 Preparing for a Long Recovery

-Dr. Brown tells his patients that the healing will take nine months.
-A 100% reduction of pain is rare, so he informs patients that if 80% of the pain is gone after surgery, then that is a good result.
+The healing will take nine months.
+A 100% reduction of pain is rare.
+An 80% improvement is a good result.

 Learn more about Dr. Brown’s approach to hernia repair without mesh.
 Contact Dr. Brown today.